livingstoneonline/livingstoneonline/docs/development_enviroment.md

 ## Sharing your Environment

-Since this system is build un-top of vagrant, we can also share a public URL to our local Development box.
+Since this system is build on top of vagrant, we can also share a public URL to our local Development box.

 You'll first have to setup and account with